Avisa19/WeatherAppProject-/README.md

 # WeatherAppProject-
-WeatherApp project was my final RMIT University course project, which is so simple to me, and I publish it to AppStore.
+WeatherApp project was my final RMIT University course project, and I publish it to AppStore.

 I use `JSON` , `Nested Views`, `Tableview`